 How to budget

 First, calculate your total income.
-When creating your own budget, include all sources of income.
+When creating your budget, make sure to include all sources of income.
 Be as accurate as you can, such as deducting taxes from your payroll figures.

 Consider both repayable and non-repayable sources of income.
-Repayable sources of income are those you’ll have to pay back, while non-repayable sources of income do not need to be repaid.
+Repayable sources of income refer to money you’ll have to pay back, while non-repayable sources of income do not need to be repaid.

 Repayable income